Durga251815/ITC599/README.md

 ## Setup Instructions

-Follow these steps to set up the project environment:

 **1. Clone the Repository (if applicable):**
    If this project is hosted on Git, clone it first:
    ```bash